ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab01.md

   you must use parentheses, e. g. `(x + 2) * 3` or `(x - 6) / 2`

-When you replace `return ftemp - 32.0` with the correct formula for converting a Fahrenheit temperature to Celsius, you should leave out the comment that says `# TODO: Fix this line of code `.
+When you replace `return ftemp - 32.0` with the correct formula for converting a Fahrenheit temperature to Celsius, you should remove the comment that says `# TODO: Fix this line of code `.

 You'll also want to replace the similar line in the cToF function.